jsvine/intro-to-visidata/docs/basics/understanding-columns.rst

    As you can see above, if a cell cannot be converted into the type you've assigned it, VisiData will display ``!`` in the right-side margin of that cell.

+To entirely remove a column's assigned type, navigate to the column and type :kbd:`z~`.

 How to rename columns
 ---------------------